openstack/python-novaclient/README.rst

                             List all the snapshots.
         volume-snapshot-show
                             Show details about a snapshot.
+        x509-create-cert    Create x509 cert for a user in tenant x509-get-root-cert  Fetches the x509 root cert.
         zone                Show or edit a Child Zone zone-add            Add a Child Zone.
         zone-boot           Boot a server, considering Zones.